influxdata/docs-v2/content/flux/v0/stdlib/pagerduty/sendevent.md

 For example, `app-stack`.

 ### severity

 ({{< req >}})
 Severity of the event.

 Valid values:

 - `critical`
 - `error`
 - `warning`
 - `info`

 ### eventAction

 ({{< req >}})
 Event type to send to PagerDuty.

 Valid values:

 - `trigger`
 - `resolve`
 - `acknowledge`

 ### source

 ({{< req >}})
 Unique location of the affected system.
-For example, the hostname or fully qualified domain name (FQDN).
+For example, the hostname or fully-qualified domain name (FQDN).

 ### component

 Component responsible for the event.

 ### summary

 ({{< req >}})
 Brief text summary of the event used as the summaries or titles of associated alerts.
 The maximum permitted length is 1024 characters.

 ### timestamp

 ({{< req >}})
 Time the detected event occurred in RFC3339nano format.

 ### customDetails

 Record with additional details about the event.

 ## Examples